jeffpk62/tone-analyzer/using-tone.md

 ## General purpose tones
 {: #tones}

-The following sections describe the emotion, social, and language tones that the service can return.
-For each tone, a score of less than 0.5 indicates that the emotion is unlikely to be perceived in the content.
+The following table describes the general purpose tones that the service can return.
+A tone whose score is less than 0.5 is omitted, indicating that the emotion is unlikely to be perceived in the content.
 A score greater than 0.75 indicates a high likelihood that the tone will be perceived.

-### Emotion tones

-Emotion tones (ID `emotion_tone`) measure different types of emotions and feelings that people express.

 <table>
   <caption>Table 2.
-Emotion tones</caption>
+General purpose tones</caption>
   <tr>
     <th style="text-align:left; vertical-align:bottom; width:20%">Tone / ID</th>
     <th style="text-align:left">Description</th>